SZNoryox/PrinterClient/README.md

 - [net.nyx.printerservice.print.PrintTextFormat.java](app/src/main/java/net/nyx/printerservice/print/PrintTextFormat.java) —— the java bean class to set the print text style

 ### Integration
-1. Add the above three files to the project and cannot modify the package path and package name
+1. Add the above three files to the project and cannot modify the package and file
 2. Add query tag in `AndroidManifest.xml` to adapt `android 11 package visibility` for Android 12 platform
 ```xml
 <queries>